-These are awards to undergraduates (not holding a bachelor's degree) who demonstrate financial need.
-These grants need not be paid back.
-If a student qualifies for a grant, half of the award will be credited to the student's account at the beginning of the program and half at the midpoint of the program providing the student maintains satisfactory progress.
+These are awarded by the Department of Education to undergraduate students (not holding a bachelor's degree) who demonstrate financial need.
+Unlike loans, these grants need not be paid back.
+If a student qualifies for a grant, awards will be credited to the student's account in intervals: one at the beginning of the program, one at midpoint of the program and, for cosmetology students, one at the end of the program, providing the student maintains satisfactory progress.